Mourasuchus: Size

 Due to the fragmentary remains of Mourasuchus the body size is difficult to determine.
+Mourasuchus skulls range up to 1 m in length.

+The holotype skull of M. amazonensis measures 111.4 cm long from the tip of the snout to the middle-rear of the skull-roof, and 118 cm to the quadrates, with the skull of M. pattersoni measuring 107 cm and 125 cm on the same parameters.
+M. arendsi reached a length of 90.0 cm long, and the estimated skull length of M. atopus was smaller, at 73.9 cm.

-Mourasuchus skulls range up to a meter (3.3 ft) in length, with the holotype skull of M. pattersoni being 108.1 cm long while that of M. arendsi could reach a length of 108.5 cm long.
-The largest skull belongs to M. amazonensis at 113.5 cm.
-In a 2020 study, Cidade et al. attempted to determine the body sizes of the four recognized Mourasuchus species based on the head: body ratio of modern genera like Caiman latirostris and Alligator mississippiensis.
+In a 2020 study, Cidade et al. attempted to determine the body sizes of the four recognized Mourasuchus species based on measurements of the skull taken from pictures, using the head:body ratio of modern genera like Caiman latirostris and Alligator mississippiensis.
 Their results recovered a mean body size of 6.3 m and 1.2 MT for M. atopus, the smallest species, and upwards of 9.5 m and 4.4 MT for M. amazonensis.
 However, a later study contradicted these results.
 In 2022 Paiva and colleagues argued that the dorsal cranial length was a poor basis for size estimates compared to the width of the skull.
 Additionally, they found that prior studies commonly included juvenile animals in their data, muddying the results.
 This study calculated a length between 2.5–3.1 m for Mourasuchus atopus, 3.8–4.8 m for Mourasuchus arendsi, 4.3–5.5 m for Mourasuchus pattersoni and for Mourasuchus amazoniensis, the largest species, 4.7–5.98 m.
 These results were achieved by specifically restricting the dataset to extant species of caimans, while calculations using measurements from all of Crocodilia generally rendered greater sizes but may be overestimates.
 Still, the authors note that the generally smaller stature of modern caimans may have influenced the results in a similar fashion.